Design your app for decision-making

 You can learn more about the ideas in this post by attending or watching my Google I/O talk, “Boost User Retention with Behavioral Insights,” on Friday May 19th at 8:30 am (PST).
 Along with Sami Ben Hassine, CEO of The Fabulous, I’ll be discussing how developers can apply behavioral insights to build more engaging app experiences.

-Don’t miss the second Medium post coming soon, where I’ll reveal some details behind the third step of behavior change — boosting user motivation.
+In the second Medium post, I reveal some details behind the third step of behavior change — boosting user motivation.
 I’ll be exploring the psychology of motivation, its relationship to gamification, and approaching rewards in the right way.

 Special thank you to Aaron Otani for providing feedback on a draft version of this post.